UniMath/agda-unimath/src/synthetic-homotopy-theory/suspensions-of-types.lagda.md

 The forward direction is the subtle one.
-When `Σ X` is 0-connected, then in particular we merely have `p ∈ north-suspension ＝ south-suspension`; such identifications are generated by `X`.
+When `Σ X` is 0-connected, then in particular we merely have `p ∈ north-suspension ＝ south-suspension`; such identifications are inductively generated by `X`.

 ```agda
 suspension-is-0-connected-is-inhabited :